-The solicitation and acceptance of private gifts and gift commitments or pledges, including support from individuals, corporations, foundations, and associations, is governed by the Bylaws of the University Board of Regents.
-This authority applies without qualification to the schools, colleges, regional campuses, and all other units of the University of Michigan, and to all members of the University community who might solicit or receive gifts in the University’s name.
-The Regents’ Bylaws give the President, the Chancellors, the Executive Vice President and Chief Financial Officer (“CFO”), and the CFO’s written designee authority to accept all gifts.
-The CFO generally delegates authority to accept gifts to the Vice President for Development.
+The solicitation and acceptance of private gifts and gift commitment (pledges), including support from individuals, corporations, foundations, and associations, is governed by the Bylaws of the University of Michigan’s (“U-M”) Board of Regents (“regents”).
+This authority applies without qualification to schools, colleges, and units (“SCUs”), regional campuses, and to all members of the university community who might solicit or receive gifts in the university’s name.
+The Bylaws give the president, the chancellors, the executive vice president and chief financial officer (“CFO”), and the CFO’s written designee authority to accept all gifts.
+The CFO generally delegates authority to accept gifts to the vice president for development.

 Regents Bylaw Sec.
-3.05 stipulates: “Each gift is accepted subject to the general policy of the Board that the wishes of the donors with respect to their gifts shall be loyally observed, so long as in the Board’s opinion such wishes do not conflict with the proper administration of the University under changes that may develop in the course of time.”
+3.05 stipulates: “Each gift is accepted subject to the general policy of the regents that the wishes of donors, with respect to their gifts, shall be loyally observed, so long as in the Board’s opinion, such wishes do not conflict with the proper administration of the university under changes that may develop in the course of time.”

-- Gifts and grants are solicited and accepted for purposes that are consistent with the teaching, research, and public service mission of the University.
-The Executive Officers are responsible for making such determinations of consistency.
+- Gifts and grants are solicited and accepted for purposes that are consistent with the educational, research, and service missions of the university.
+The executive officers, deans, and directors are responsible for making such determinations of consistency.

-- Although payable to the University, transfers that are directed to or for the use or benefit of particular named individuals are considered by the Internal Revenue Service as private benefit, not qualifying for the charitable contribution deduction.
-Consequently, for transfers of the type illustrated below, the University will not issue a gift receipt for such transfers, including transfers of the type illustrated below:
+- Although payable to the university, transfers that are directed to, or for the use or benefit of particular named individuals, are considered by the IRS as a private benefit not qualifying for the charitable contribution deduction.
+Consequently, the university will not issue a gift receipt for such transfers, including, but not limited to, the transfers of the types illustrated below: